GustavoAlovisi/Papers/README.md

 Data used: We select 41 assets that had non-zero returns in more than eighty percent of the time intervals at a sampling frequency of 5 minutes.
 All stocks belong to BMF&BOVESPA (Brazil) from January 2nd, 2010 to December 31st, 2016.

-* Hudson C. Costa, Sabino P. da Silva Junior, Fernando A. B. Sabino da Silva. **[Can Big Data, Machine Learning and Text Mining predict economic activity effectively?](https://bitbucket.org/fsabino/papers/src/a31f25f71b358f7d1aee849e100433811d5fddcb/Sentiment_Analysis/?at=master)**
+* Hudson C. Costa, Sabino P. da Silva Junior, Fernando A. B. Sabino da Silva. **[Can Big Data, Machine Learning and Text Mining predict economic activity effectively?](https://bitbucket.org/fsabino/papers/src/8c2891b93c632ee77fcc5639738a005c17530cd1/Sentiment_Analysis/?at=master)**

 Software: R.

-Data used: Minutes of the Copom (Monetary Policy Committee of the Central Bank of Brazil) and Fed from 2000 to 2017.
-Auxiliary data is collected from the project quandl (public data platform from around the world).
+Data used: Web scraping minutes of the Copom (Monetary Policy Committee of the Central Bank of Brazil - https://www.bcb.gov.br/?id=MINUTES) and FOMC meetings (https://www.federalreserve.gov/monetarypolicy/fomccalendars.htm) from 2000 to 2017.
+Auxiliary data is collected from the Quandl API(public data platform from around the world).

 * Fernando A. B. Sabino da Silva and Denis Martinez. **Novel Facebook technology to confirm sleep laboratory data.**